-Researchers have speculated on behavioural problems related to food colouring ingestion since the 1970s.
-A 2004 meta-analysis concluded that artificial dyes influence children’s behaviour, and two studies funded by the British government found that mixtures of dyes (along with the preservative sodium benzoate) unfavorably influence the behaviour of kids.
+Researchers have speculated on behavioral problems related to food coloring ingestion since the 1970s.
+A 2004 meta-analysis concluded that artificial dyes influence children’s behavior, and two studies funded by the British government found that mixtures of dyes (along with the preservative sodium benzoate) unfavorably influence the behavior of kids.

-In the U.K. the same food products we have in the U.S. are coloured with different additives.
+In the U.K. the same food products we have in the U.S. are colored with different additives.

 |In the U.S.||In the U.K.|